Aliases for FPR1 Gene

 GeneCards Summary for FPR1 Gene

 FPR1 (Formyl Peptide Receptor 1) is a Protein Coding gene.
-Diseases associated with FPR1 include aggressive periodontitis and specific bursitis often of occupational origin.
-Among its related pathways are Signaling by GPCR and Ras signaling pathway.
+Diseases associated with FPR1 include Susceptibility To Localized Juvenile Periodontitis and Periodontitis 1, Juvenile.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and RAGE receptor binding.
 An important paralog of this gene is FPR2.